About Discover it Miles Card

 If you spend $3,000 a month on your credit card, then the Miles can give you $1,080 in cash rewards the first year and $540 every year after that.

-We also think it’s important to note that the Discover it Miles doesn’t have an annual fee and its lowest published APR, 11.74%, is better than any other travel card on the market and better than all other cash-back rewards cards except the Discover it Cash Card.
+We also think it’s important to note that the Discover it Miles doesn’t have an annual fee and its lowest published APR, 13.74%, is better than any other travel card on the market and equal to the mainstream cash rewards card with the best APR: Discover it Cash Card.